alice314nm/locamory/README.md

-# 🌍 Plamory - Location-Based Memory Journal
+# 🌍 Locamory - Location-Based Memory Journal

 **Capture life's moments where they happened**
 _A web app where users log in to pin text memories to map locations_